espocrm/documentation/administration/backup-and-restore.md

 where:
  * `www-data` is your web-server user.

-If you have to made any changes, use this command:
+If you have to make any changes, use this command:

 ```bash
 sudo crontab -l -u www-data
 ```

-More details about configuration crontab for EspoCRM is decribed here [www.espocrm.com/documentation/administration/server-configuration/#user-content-setup-a-crontab](https://www.espocrm.com/documentation/administration/server-configuration/#user-content-setup-a-crontab).
+More details about configuring crontab for EspoCRM is described here [www.espocrm.com/documentation/administration/server-configuration/#user-content-setup-a-crontab](https://www.espocrm.com/documentation/administration/server-configuration/#user-content-setup-a-crontab).